Leakage of power from dipole to higher multipoles due to non-symmetric WMAP beam: Introduction

 \section{Introduction}

-The theoretical predictions of the cosmic microwave background radiation can provide a very accurate match to the observational results, making the standard model of cosmology a remarkable scientific success.
-Several ground based and space based experiments have been carried out and the precision in the measurements of the CMB has improved dramatically in the past decade.
-Now after WMAP and Planck observations the observational CMB physics comes to a state where each and every small deviation from theoretical model becomes significant.
-It is seen that the power at the low multipoles of the CMB power spectrum is lower than the theoretical predictions of the best fit model.
-Possible angular correlation between the orientations of the low multipoles has also been claimed.
-In \cite{Feng2003,Jain2009} this power deficiency at low multipoles has been connected with different inflationary models, which changes the primordial power spectrum.
-Although there indeed may always be some cosmological ramification of these anomalies,it is important to check all the observational artifacts which can mimic these.
-In \cite{Moss-2010} Moss, Scott and Sigurdson show that the power from dipole can leak to quadrupole due to the pointing offsets of the WMAP beam.
-In their paper they also mention that similar power leakage may also occur due the asymmetry in the instrumental beam response function.
-In this paper we analyze and estimate the dipole leakage into low CMB multipole due to non-symmetric beam.
+The theoretical predictions of the cosmic microwave background (CMB) can provide a very accurate match to the observational results, making the standard model of cosmology a remarkable scientific success.
+Several ground based and space based experiments are carried out and the precision in the measurements of the CMB has improved dramatically in the past decade.
+After WMAP and Planck results the observational CMB physics comes to a state where each and every small departure from theoretical model may contribute to new physics.
+It is observed that the power at the low multipoles of the CMB power spectrum is lower than the theoretical predictions of the best fit model.
+The measured quadrupole power ($3C_2/\pi$) from WMAP-9 year data is $150.6398\mu K^2$~\cite{WMAPQuad} and Planck data is $299.495 \mu K^2$~\cite{PlanckQuad} where as the theoretical $\Lambda$CDM best fit power for quadrupole is $\sim1221.3 \mu K^2$~\cite{WMAPBFit}.
+Possible angular correlation between the orientations of the low multipoles has also been claimed \cite{Ade2013,deOliveiraCosta2003,Tegmark2003,Huterer2006,Copi2005}.
+Although there can be some cosmological ramification of these anomalies \cite{Feng2003,Jain2009,Das:2013sca,Das:2013gta}, it is important to check all the observational artifacts that can mimic these.
+Recently Moss, Scott and Sigurdson show that the power from dipole can leak to quadrupole due to the pointing offsets of the WMAP beam \cite{Moss-2010}.
+In this paper we show that a similar effect of leakage of CMB dipole into low CMB multipoles can also arise due to non-symmetric beam shape of the CMB experiments and the power transfer can be as much as $\sim 65.5\mu K^2$ for some frequency band of WMAP.